fsojitra/Node.js-Register-Login-App/README.md

 # Node.js-Register-Login-App

-This is a user login and registration app using Node.js, Express, Mongoose and express-sessions.
+This is a user login and registration app using Node.js, Express, Mongoose, EJS and express-sessions.

 ## Getting Started